-The housing is forged from CNC-machined aluminum and then giving a powder-coated finish that’s sophisticated and polished.
+The housing is forged from CNC-machined aluminum and then gives a powder-coated finish that’s sophisticated and polished.
 The internal vessels are made of durable Tritan that’s leak-resistant and the blender monitors internal temperatures in case things get too hot and heavy during the mixing process.
-The ribbed design on the outside doesn’t just look pretty, it also maximizes the turbulence inside and makes the blending blades that much more powerful.
+The ribbed design on the outside doesn’t just look pretty, it also maximizes the turbulence inside and makes the blades that much more powerful.

-The Review: Testing the Beast B10+ Health Blender
+Initial Tests of the Beast B10+ Health Blender

 The Beast is VERY simple to use, with only one button and one-speed option, so it’s perfect for anyone who doesn’t like a lot of bells and whistles.
 The button also turned it off once the mix was sufficiently blended, and it was just as easy to pop off the base as it was to attach in the first place.
-It’s powerful enough that you don’t need higher settings, but for users who prefer more control, the one-speed setting may be a drawback (I didn’t mind it.)
+It’s powerful enough that you don’t need higher settings, but for users who prefer more control, the one-speed setting may be a drawback (I didn’t mind it).

 The kit also came with a smaller blender container for storage with a few lid options, as well as a skinnier bottle with an optional infuser attachment for flavored water.
 The bottles are all glass which is great for taste and reusability, and everything matches.
 All of the parts also attach and detach intuitively, which makes having interchangeable parts much less confusing.